ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/specifications/toml_components.md

 # TOML components

-There are only three types of TOML file:
+There are only three types of toml file:

 * point-estimate
 * distribution